If you want a fertilizer schedule to follow, I have some tips for you.

 This number of applications would actually be okay, IF you were doing these fertilizer applications based on a soil test.

-It makes absolutely no sense to apply the common N-P-K brands (nitrogen-phosphorus-potassium) such as 10-10-10 fertilizer 4 times per year just for good measure, but if your soil test told you that you need 40 pounds of calcitic lime per thousand square feet in order to increase your calcium levels, then you could certainly divide that and apply 10 pounds, four times through the year.
-That would be great.
+It's not a great idea to apply the common N-P-K brands (nitrogen-phosphorus-potassium) such as 10-10-10 fertilizer 4 times per year just for good measure, but if your soil test told you that you need 40 pounds of calcium carbonate per thousand square feet in order to increase your calcium levels, then it would certainly be good to do that.

 In terms of when to fertilize, I tend to split it into two applications because life gets busy, plus it's easier to apply mineral fertilizers to the vegetable garden during early spring and late fall when many of the plants aren't there.

 But what to apply for long term soil building?
-If you haven't done a soil test, I feel okay recommending 5 pounds of calcitic lime once or twice per year.
+If you haven't done a soil test, I feel okay recommending 10 pounds of calcium carbonate once per year.

 Other than that, you don't want to apply concentrated forms of any nutrients without a soil test.
 The odds are good that you'd make things worse by applying common N-P-K fertilizers indiscriminately.